 SOLUTION: Three layers of cheesecloth, tightly secured to the jar opening will keep them out.
 I had a mass visitation this past fall and resorted to putting out small bowls with a bit of vinegar and a drop of dish soap in them which did the trick.

 While the process is beginning really pay attention to the conditions where you are keeping the vinegar and the smell.
 If you get an acetone smell, check to ensure you are getting enough air circulation.

-Evaporation: I’m not sure this is really an issue but something to watch and prompt feeding the mother.
+I’m not sure this is really an issue but something to watch and prompt feeding the vinegar mother.
 I noted when decloaking my red wine vinegar for photos a ‘recession line’ where I noted evaporation.

 Vinegar Making Supplies: WHERE TO BUY